sandeshShahapur/ADeveloperHasNoName/content/glossary.md

   HTTPS: HyperText Transfer Protocol Secure is the secure version of HTTP.
 It encrypts the data exchanged between the client   and server, ensuring that it cannot be intercepted by unauthorized parties.
   HyperText: A text that contains links to other texts.
 When you click on a link, you are taken to another text.
   Idempotent: An operation that produces the same result no matter how many times it is executed.
 For example, a GET request   is idempotent because it retrieves the same resource every time it is executed.
-  Internet: A global network of computers that are connected and communicate with each other using the Internet Protocol (IP).
-It allows users to access and share information, resources, and services across the world.
+  Internet: It is like an intricate network of highways (data cables) connecting cities (servers) and towns (clients) across the globe.
+A network of network.
+It allows users to access and share information, resources, and services across the world and with each other.
   IP-Address: An Internet-Protocol Address is a **unique numerical label** (e.g., 182.98.18.46) that identifies a device   connected to the internet or a local network that uses the Internet Protocol for communication.
 It is geo-locatable and can   be used to identify the location of a device.
   JavaScript: A high-level, interpreted programming language that is used to make web pages interactive and dynamic.
 It is   used to create responsive, interactive elements on web pages, such as pop-ups, animations, form validation, and more.
 JavaScript is executed on the client-side (browser) and can interact with the Document Object Model (DOM) of a web page to   update content, style, and structure.
   JSON: JavaScript Object Notation is a lightweight data-interchange format that is easy for humans to read and write, and   easy for machines to parse and generate.
 It is used to transmit data between a server and a web application as an   alternative to XML.